I had a great chat with Hiten Shah on my podcast, Product People.

 When the person in the cubicle next to you is cursing at their computer that’s an opportunity.
 When you notice a question in a forum with no answers that’s an opportunity.
 When someone approaches you for advice that’s an opportunity.

 Eventually, you’ll stumble on a trend: you’ll notice that a common group of people have a common problem.

 Suddenly, you’ll have an audience.

-And suddenly, you’ll have an opportunity to help those people with a product.
+And then, you’ll have an opportunity to help those people with a product.

 "Never worry about numbers.
 Help one person at a time, and always start with the person nearest you." - Mother Theresa